plone/plone.staticresources/src/plone/staticresources/static/components/datatables.net-autofill-bs/Readme.md

 # AutoFill for DataTables with styling for [Bootstrap](http://getbootstrap.com/)

-This package contains a built distribution of the [AutoFill extension](https://datatables.net/extensions/autofill) for [DataTables](https://datatables.net/) with styling for [Bootstrap](http://getbootstrap.com/).
+This package contains distribution files required to style [AutoFill extension](https://datatables.net/extensions/autofill) for [DataTables](https://datatables.net/) with styling for [Bootstrap](http://getbootstrap.com/).

 AutoFill adds an Excel like data fill option to DataTables, allowing click and drag over cells, filling in information and incrementing numbers as needed.